dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

     - that's not to say it's impossible or impractical, just that it's a challenge

-### carbon tax provides insights into global economic trends
+### carbon regulation provides insights into global economic trends

 - carbon tax provides insights into global economic trends, by leveraging the smart grid to help humanity understand how people